ryaminal/lighten-up/docs/PRD.md

 - Office-wide or user-specific notifications
 - Audible sound library (customizable per alert or user)
 - App notifications for phones/watches (integration with Pushover etc)
+- **Peer-to-peer notification system:**
+  - Send targeted notifications to specific peers (e.g., "Patient ready in Room 3")
+  - Notification appears as banner in recipient's bottom status bar
+  - Visual indicator on sender's priority card (right border) showing notification was sent
+  - Recipient can dismiss notification, which clears the indicator for all peers
+  - Supports custom messages and color-coded priority levels

 ### 5.5 Light Tags